DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/run-tests.md

 ## Live Mode

-Live mode ensures the TestCafe process and browsers remain active while you work on tests.
+Live mode ensures TestCafe and the browsers remain active while you work on tests.
 You can see test results instantly because the tests are restarted when you make changes.

 ![Live mode demonstrated in action](../../../images/testcafe-live.gif)

-> This feature replaces the `testcafe-live` module.
-This module is now deprecated.
+> This feature replaces the deprecated `testcafe-live` module.

 ### How to Enable Live Mode